 It’s been a while since I wrote a book recommendation.
 Reading wasn’t much of a priority the past months, but I’m excited to be reading again.
 You know, oftentimes we receive messages when we need them the most or when we are ready for them.
-These messages can come in so many forms – from conversations with strangers to song lyrics, dreams and visions to books.
+These messages can come in so many forms – from conversations with strangers to song lyrics, from dreams and visions to books.

 I personally have a thing with books (and I love it)!
 Often when I read a book, it directly relates to something I’m going through or I need to know to handle what’s about to happen in my life with more ease.
 All books I read bring me something, but not until I’m ready to receive.
 So sometimes I have to reread some books to gain a better understanding of their contents.
 Most of the books I have read come to me in the most random ways, bringing refreshing content and sparking me with ideas and motivation – even if that’s for a few minutes or days.
 What I do with the wisdom I receive remains up to me.
 That’s why I enjoy sharing what I learn from books and recommend some of the books I read, because I feel like they might add value in another person’s life as well.